itszootime/ps-framework/README.md

-ps-framework
-===

 The UncertWeb Processing Service is a generic framework for exposing processes on the web.
 Processes are exposed using two interfaces: SOAP/WSDL and JSON.

-Getting started
+## Getting started

----
+If you like to do things the easy way, clone the example project at https://github.com/itszootime/ps-example.
+This is a pre-configured Maven project complete with sample processes, all ready to package and deploy.

-Creating a Maven project is the easiest way to use the framework.
+Alternatively, creating your own Maven webapp project is the next easiest way to use the framework.
 The UncertWeb Maven repository, hosted at the University of Münster, is required to resolve the necessary dependencies.
-Adding the following snippet to your pom.xml file will include the repository in your project:
+Adding the following snippet to your `pom.xml` file will include the repository in your project.

 ```xml
 <repositories>